epics-base/p4p/documentation/gw.rst

 A more granular policy may be defined in separate PV List file and/or ACF file.

-A combination of PV List and ACF may take as into consider the PV name being searched, as well as the Client host name/IP when deciding whether to allow a PV.
+A combination of PV List and ACF may take as into consideration the PV name being searched and the Client host name/IP when deciding whether to allow a PV.
-Further, allowed PVs then provide credentials which may be used to grant additional privileges needed for certain operations.
+Further, allowed PVs then provide credentials which may be used to grant specific privileges needed for some operations (mainly PUT and RPC).

 .. _gwpvlist: